semgrep/semgrep-docs/docs/deployment/primary-branch.md

 ### Through the web app

 :::info
-For Semgrep AppSec Platform users prior to September 4, 2024 you may have to sign out and sign in again for this feature to appear.
+For Semgrep AppSec Platform users whose accounts were created prior to September 4, 2024, you may have to sign out and sign in again for this feature to appear.
 :::

 1. In the Semgrep web app, click **Projects**.